 New Entrants - Before You Arrive

-First year students should familiarise themselves with our useful Student Guide Book 2015, which will be available on this site soon.
-This guidebook provides information on all aspects of student life at NUI Galway.
+First year students should familiarise themselves with our useful Student Guide Book 2015 - this guidebook provides information on all aspects of student life at NUI Galway.

 Yes, you will receive an orientation booklet with the schedule of events for your first week.
 Please read carefully all of the literature sent to you by the University

 If you have any questions prior to your arrival you can contact our designated first year student hotline on 091 493999.
 The hotline will be available from 12 August until the 30 September - Monday to Friday, 9am to 6pm, and on Saturday 15 and 22 August, 10am to 1pm.

 Alternatively you have the opportunity to Ask Us a question via email.